aryan114/APCSA-The-Gators-Spring/README.md

 [Get WebServer running on Machine](https://github.com/aryan114/APCSA-The-Gators-Spring/issues/2): We were able to successfully use Spring to run the Travel Webpage on our VMs.
 ![](https://github.com/aryan114/APCSA-The-Gators-Spring/blob/master/src/main/Images/website.PNG)

-Links to the code/assignment are on the Ticket itself.
+Links to the code/assignment are on the Ticket itself (in the Done Column).